-dimensions around information systems
+Critical dimensions for information systems and displays

 4.4.11 CARD ACCESS, SAFETY AND SECURITY SYSTEMS

 In many cases, persons such as seniors and persons with disabilities may be considered to have a higher degree of vulnerability and therefore seek more reassurance and inherent security.
 Items such as adequate lighting and accessible signalling devices promote this security.